My Health Partner Logo

 Sys ≥140 &/or Dia <90

-OPTIMALNORMALHIGH NORMALGRADE 1 HYPERTENSIONGRADE 2 HYPERTENSIONGRADE 3 HYPERTENSIONISOLATED SYSTOLIC HYPERTENSION*
+Non-elevated blood pressureElevated blood pressureHypertensionGRADE 1 HYPERTENSIONGRADE 2 HYPERTENSIONGRADE 3 HYPERTENSIONISOLATED SYSTOLIC HYPERTENSION*

 “Good, keep going!”“Your blood pressure should be recorded at least annually, and you should be offered lifestyle advice.
-You may receive a medical treatment if your cardiovascular risk is very high because of an established cardiovascular disease, especially coronary artery disease."“In case of low-to moderate risk grade 1 hypertension, with no link to any organ damage, a medical treatment is recommended if a period of lifestyle intervention does not lower blood pressure to acceptable levels.
+If you have a very high cardiovascular risk—particularly due to an existing cardiovascular condition like coronary artery disease—medical treatment might be warranted.
+In addition, for certain individuals in this blood pressure range who have an elevated overall cardiovascular risk (as determined by risk stratification), pharmacological therapy may be initiated."“You should consult a healthcare provider for further evaluation.
+Lifestyle modifications, including dietary changes, increased physical activity, and reduced sodium intake, should be implemented.
+Medical treatment is usually required, and therapy should be individualized based on overall cardiovascular risk, presence of target organ damage, or other comorbidities.”“In case of low-to-moderate risk grade 1 hypertension, with no link to any organ damage, a medical treatment is recommended if a period of lifestyle intervention does not lower blood pressure to acceptable levels.
 In any other case, your blood pressure needs to be reduced with a medical treatment, and you should as well follow lifestyle advice.”“Medical treatment is recommended if a period of lifestyle intervention does not lower blood pressure to acceptable levels.”

 Dia: diastolic; Sys: systolic.